kutaydemiralay/Robust-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 ![Safety Margin added to tracking style approach](./images/safetymagin.png)

-**Figure 7:** Safety margin added to tracking-style approach — drone still tries to fit through tight spaces, but preserves a safe distance from obstacles, making it harder to hit them even under wind.
+**Figure 7:** Safety margin added to tracking-style approach — drone still tries to fit through tight spaces, but preserves a safe distance from obstacles, making it harder to hit them even under wind (The spikes illustrate the discrete effect of wind disturbances at each node)